SB 1335 (Allen) - Sustainable Food Packaging at State Parks, Beaches, and Facilities

 Summary: SB 1335 would help California meet its waste diversion goals by ensuring that all disposable food packaging provided at food service facilities serving to, or located in, a state agency or facility, or from a concessionaire on state property - such as a state park or beach - is recyclable or compostable.
 "Packaging" would include all bowls, cups, plates, containers, and trays.

-For easy compliance with this measure, this bill would require CalRecycle to host and maintain a list of materials that are in compliance with SB 1335, including thermoformed polyethylene terepthalate (PET, plastic resin #1), paper or paperboard, or compostable plastic - materials that have demonstrated their ability to be recycled in California.
-CalRecycle may update this list at any time, but at a minimum every five years.
+For easy compliance with this measure, this bill would require CalRecycle to host and maintain a list of materials that are in compliance with SB 1335, including thermoformed polyethylene terepthalate (PET, plastic resin #1), paper or paperboard, aluminum, or compostable plastic - materials that have demonstrated their ability to be recycled in California.
+CalRecycle may update this list at any time, but no less frequently than every five years.

 Position & Status: CAW is sponsoring this bill